mikesoylu/mikesoylu.github.io/_posts/2018-09-24-the-richest-one-percent.md

 The graph below shows the output of the simulation: the wealth of 50 people.
 Each start off with $100.
 On every simulation turn, they randomly pair-up and flip a coin.
 The winner takes $1 from the loser.

-If bankruptcy is disabled people with negative wealth get "saved", possibly by the government and are restored to 0.
+If bankruptcy is disabled people with negative wealth get *saved*, possibly by the government and are restored to 0.
 So they can keep participating in the market — toggle this off to see what happens in more unforgiving circumstances 😅

-It's meant to model a super simple marketplace but we get some very interesting emergent behaviour out of it.
+Even though this models a super simple marketplace where everyone is unrealisticly *equal*, we get some interesting emergent behaviour out of it.
+Not unlike the real world.

 Go ahead and run the simulation and see what happens!